JuliaDynamics/ChaosTools.jl/src/basins/basins.md

 ## 1.3 - Discrete Maps

-The process to compute the basin of a discrete map is very similar:
+The process to compute the basins of a discrete map is very similar:

 ```jl
 function newton_map(dz, z, p, n)